 This fun idea just proves how terribly handy empty jars are to have around, and my search for interesting glass cylindrical containers continues.
-Reluctantly, Jeff watched me buy this gallon behemoth.
+Reluctantly, I bought a gallon behemoth of a jar.
 I haven’t found a use for it yet, but it makes me feel better knowing it’s in the pantry, available at any moment.

 What’s your favorite way to fill up a jar?